 - Gather 3 casual reading resources and 3 intensive reading resources

 - Read!
 Keep in mind the best practices for casual and intensive reading

 If you want to maximize the value of what you’re doing, incorporate this reading strategy into your full language learning routine.
 Ultimately, you’ll want your reading achievements carry over in the other skills as well.

 For example, after you’ve done some intensive reading and gathered a lot of new vocabulary, follow up with a Focused Study Session to internalize everything.
 Then try to have a conversation on the same topic to implement what you’ve learned during Active Exposure Time!
 Or listen to a podcast on the same topic to solidify what you’ve learned and see things from a different angle.

 You could also write a short text about what you’ve just read.

 This is the real secret to fast progress in your target language.
 Good tactics for exposure and studying, AND having an overarching framework, a routine that ties it all together.

 Ok, you’ve done enough reading in English now!
-Time to get some Perfect Reading Practice done!
+Time to get some Perfect Reading Practice done.

-And as always, let me know what you think in the comments!
+As always, let me know what you think in the comments!